Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/DataTransformation/README.md

 ## Running

 * Start the Manager as per its [README](../Manager/README.md)
+* run `./batect deps` - this will install the dependencies for dbt
 * run `./batect run` - this will run DBT against the DB the manager is using
 * You should now have a rivers_2 table in the DB